COVID-19 vaccine information

 Testing is free, no insurance or prescription is required.

-If you feel you have symptoms of COVID-19, please call the health department at 863-386-6040 to be tested as soon as possible.
+If you feel you have symptoms of COVID-19, please call the health department at 863-386-6040 or your primary care physician to be tested as soon as possible.